 Dedicated to Our Residents

-Housing Contract: The priority deadline was April 1, extended until May 1, for the best chance of getting your preferred assignment.
+Housing Contract: The priority deadline is April 1 for the best chance of getting your preferred assignment.
 Applications are still accepted after that deadline, and staff will do their best to still accommodate preferences.

 Housing Accommodations: Submit your housing accommodation requests, such as a medical need for a single or emotional support animal, as early as possible.
 After the first round of Housing Assignments go out in June, space accommodations cannot be guaranteed.
 More on housing accommodations.

-Housing Assignments: Housing assignments will start to be announced on student’s Housing Portal the first week of June.
-Updates with new assignments or changes will be made on June 15, June 30, and then weekly until move-in.
+Housing Assignments: Housing assignments will start to be announced on student’s Housing Portal the middle of June, as well as emailed to student’s Webster email address.
+Updates with new assignments or changes will be made biweekly until move-in.

 Housing Accommodations: If there are accommodation requests, such as a medical need for a single or emotional support animal, students should also try to renew or confirm their accommodations as soon as possible.
-After the first round of Housing Assignments go out in June, space accommodations cannot be guaranteed.
+After Housing assignments are made, accommodations cannot be guaranteed.

 Living on campus gives added value to the college experience.
 National research shows that students who live on campus do better academically, are more engaged and have a smoother transition.
 Because of that, Webster has a two-year residency requirement.
 Even if a student is not required to live on campus, we encourage them to do so — and many do!